Museum on Main Street

 - local/regional fund-raising and marketing of the exhibit

-- good records of all exhibition-related actions, visitor numbers and materials to compile in a final report that will be sent to the Smithsonian and GHC
+- good records of all exhibition-related actions, visitor numbers, and materials to compile in a final report that will be sent to the Smithsonian and Georgia Humanities

-- communication with the GHC on everything related to the planning and implementation of the exhibition tour
+- communication with Georgia Humanities on everything related to the planning and implementation of the exhibition tour

 Past Museum on Main Street exhibition tours have provided successful opportunities for communities to: